unvell/ReoScript/README.md

 =========
 **Script language engine for .Net programs**

-ReoScript is a powerful JavaScript-like script language engine implemented in C#.
-It was designed for inclusion in applications that require a built-in, easy to use, scalable script language with no dependencies other language like C/C++.
+ReoScript is ECMAScript-like script language engine for .NET Application.
+It makes your Application can run macro and script.
+All library written in C# and no no dependencies other language like C/C++.

 Usage documents available at:
 http://reoscript.codeplex.com